-How advisors are paid is a cause of debate as large commissions are earned for making a sale, not giving trusted advice.
-Although long-term contracts are often sold, the average term completed is only 7 years, so unless your advisor is committed for the whole contract the risk of losses is higher.
+How advisors are paid is a cause of debate as large commissions are earned for making a sale, not giving advice.
+Although long-term contracts are often sold, the average term completed is only 7 years, so unless your advisor is committed for the whole contract the risk of losses is high.

 To calculate the amount of commission an advisor is paid the following formula is used, with this example of $2,000 a month for a 25 year term: